smolijar/gitwiki-thesis/src/implementation/routes.md

 Namely:

 1. In-lining the `link` functions is not ideal for re-usability, since the same endpoint link is probably generated in several distinct components.
-It would be more appropriate to define the functions in separate module and import them at convenience into the components in FE.
+It is be more appropriate to define the functions in separate module and import them at convenience into the components in FE.

 2. As mentioned, Express.js route patterns need to be defined independently for custom BE handlers, delegating to Next.js handler.
 It is inconvenient to have Express.js and Next.js routing configuration separated, since the routes refer to the same thing.